ReamLabs/leanSpecs/pq-devnet-0/fork-choice.md

 - Remove slashings e.g. `on_attester_slashing()`, etc.
 - Remove The Merge-related logic (that was not explicitly removed in Capella)
 - Remove blobs
+- Epochs are not removed but `SLOTS_PER_EPOCH` is extended to a very large number

 ## Fork choice